build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 ![Eventbridge Rule Step 1]( images/createrules1.png "Eventbridge Rule Step 1")

 After going to the next step, click on "All Events" as the event source.
-This may display a warning but we do want to have visibility into whatever events are sent to the bus.
+This may display a warning (as displayed in the image below) but we do want to have visibility into whatever events are sent to the bus.
+The warning is shown because rules are generally used to filter events coming into the Event bus, and our rule is doing no filtering.
+You may create rules that performs filtering but for this example we will perform filtering prior to adding the event to the event bus.
+This rule is just to have visibility into the event bus.
 We can leave everything else in this step as is and continue.

 ![Eventbridge Rule Step 2]( images/createrules1.png "Eventbridge Rule Step 2")